Spanish Parts of Speech (Part 2)

 Contractions

 There are two article contractions to be aware of.
-To avoid pronunciation difficulties, whenever a is followed by el, they combine to become al. Whenever de is followed by el, they become del.
+To avoid pronunciation difficulties, whenever a is followed by el, they combine to become al. Whenever de is followed by el, they become del:

 a + el = al